nrwl/nx/docs/react/fundamentals/develop-like-google.md

 No matter what what kind of application it is, you can run:

-- `ng serve myapp` to serve the application
+- `nx serve myapp` to serve the application
-- `ng build myapp` to build the application
+- `nx build myapp` to build the application
-- `ng test myapp` to test the application
+- `nx test myapp` to test the application
-- `ng lint myapp` to lint the application
+- `nx lint myapp` to lint the application

 ### Libraries